arthurberberyan/arthurberberyan.github.io/README.md

 - 2018 NASA Community College Aerospace Scholar (NCAS)

 ## In My Free Time
 When I am not researching, teaching my labs, or studying for exams, I enjoy taking photos with my _iPhone_ and _Fujifilm X100V_ camera.
-Here are some recent pictures I have taken in Japan and La Jolla respectively:
+Here are some recent pictures I have taken in:

 _-Japan_
 ![Monkey](/assets/img/monkey-jp.jpg)